videntifier/hackathon/README.md

     130.208.242.26 hnifur.videntifier.com

-To be able to call the Videntify binary from anywhere, make sure the directory it’s in is included in your PATH.
+If you want to be able to call the Videntify binary from anywhere, make sure the directory it’s in is included in your PATH.

 ###Usage